Since first throwing my leg over a bike 19 years ago, I have never once seen anyone wear a motorcycle touring kidney belt.

 Motorcycle Touring Kidney Belts For Lower Back Pain

-They either have lower back pain or, they’ve had it in the past and are trying to prevent it from coming back.
+They either have lower back pain or have had it in the past and are trying to prevent it from returning.

 Now, as a former physiotherapist, my knowledge of anatomy and physiology is pretty good.
 And I’ve treated many patients in the past with lower back pain.

 Furthermore, I’m pretty certain that most medical experts will agree that wearing a motorcycle touring kidney belt to prevent lower back pain is probably the worst thing you can do.

 If you have existing lower back or kidney issues (or other vital organ issues), you need to consult your practitioner for advice.